Power maps in finite groups: Size of

 \begin{theorem}[{\cite[Theorem 1]{Pavlov1998}}] There exists constants $C = C(a)$ and $\delta = \delta(a)$ such that

 \end{theorem}

-\begin{lemma} For some permutation $\sigma$, let $M(\sigma)$ denote the order of the permutation.
+\begin{lemma}[{\cite[Theorem 1]{Yakymiv2018}}] For some permutation $\sigma$, let $M(\sigma)$ denote the order of the permutation.
 Choose a random permutation $\tau_n$ from $T_n$.
-Then where $\Phi(x)$ is the standard normal distribution and $\xrightarrow{d}$ denotes convergence in distribution. \end{lemma} \begin{proof} This follow from the work of Yakymiv in \cite{Yakymiv2005_} and \cite{Yakymiv2018}. \end{proof} We use lemma \ref{normal} to bound the order of most elements of $T_n$ and then use the trivial upper bound on $\ord_d(a)$.
+Then where $\Phi(x)$ is the standard normal distribution and $\xrightarrow{d}$ denotes convergence in distribution. \end{lemma} We use lemma \ref{normal} to bound the order of most elements of $T_n$ and then use the trivial upper bound on $\ord_d(a)$.
 First we obtain an asymptotic for $\sum_{i \in S(n)} (\log i)^2/i$.

 \begin{lemma} We have

 \end{lemma} \begin{proof} Observe that, using partial summation,

 and Using partial summation again, we have that On the other hand, Hence showing that \end{proof}